-Our clam chowder recipe was such a hit that we decided to transform it into salmon chowder by swapping out clams for Suvie’s own wild Pacific salmon filets.
+Our clam chowder recipe was such a hit that we decided to transform it into salmon chowder by swapping out clams for salmon.
 Adding the salmon to the pan at the end of cooking ensures that it turns out flakey and moist, not overcooked.
 Wild salmon is leaner than farmed salmon, which means it needs less time to cook.
 If you use farmed salmon in this recipe, add the fish to the pan 7-10 minutes before the cook is finished.

 - 2 pieces bacon, finely chopped